Last Updated on January 30, 2023

 A good business plan alone will not attract clients because they need to know your company exists first.
 There are more than 20,000 staffing agencies operating in America, which means you need to stand out from the competition.

 One of the best ways to attract prospective clients and retain current clients is to make a good marketing strategy.
 The guide below explains how to craft your agency’s marketing game plan.

 Identify Your Business’ Superpower

 While every staffing agency has a version of the same mission at its core and some services overlap with other agencies, identifying your unique business superpower is critical for standing out among the competition.

-Your superpower, or unique value proposition, must set you apart from everyone in your industry and communicate your exclusivity.
+Your superpower, or unique value proposition (UVP) must set you apart from everyone in the staffing industry and communicate your exclusivity.
 It is essential to articulate what makes your business unique to compel a potential client to take action through a phone call, lead form, or another form of outreach.

 So what makes a great value proposition?